What is Docker REST API

 Docker containers are isolated from each other and the host system, providing a secure and efficient way to run multiple applications on the same hardware.
 Docker also integrates with various orchestration tools like Kubernetes, making it easier to manage and scale applications in production environments.

-Docker REST API runs on TCP port 2375 and is official IANA port.
+Docker REST API runs on TCP port 2375 and is an official IANA port number.

 Security risk